-Possible considerations:
+Possible Considerations:

-Discomfort: there may be discomfort about the way the certain issue pertaining to a core axis is currently being handled by the school.
-This discomfort may relate to the current quality of studies or to lack of interest from students.
+Discomfort: There may be discomfort about the way a certain issue pertaining to a core area is currently being handled by the school.
+This may relate to the current quality of studies or lack of interest from students.

-Ability: There are teachers who are familiar with, and can lead the implementation of, one of the axes in a meaningful way.
-(Professional level, availability, commitment).
+Enthusiasm: There may be team members who have the interest and passion to radically change how an issue is addressed at the school.

-The school's surrounding: the school's physical, human, etc. surroundings may offer a relevant connection to one of the axes' themes.
-Selecting this axis may provide added value to its implementation.
+Ability: There may be teachers who are familiar with the issue and can lead the implementation in a meaningful way, given their professional skill, availability, and/or commitment.

-Local Conditions: there are some local conditions the utilization of which can be leveraged to take the core axis to new heights.
-Such conditions may include a connection to an academic institution, a synagogue, etc.
+The school's surrounding environment: There may be resources in the school's physical and social environment that are relevant to the selected content areas, and may be valuable in its implementation.

-In sum,
+Local resources: There may be local resources, such as an academic institution or synagogue, which can be leveraged to benefit the change in the core area.

-It is advised to hold an open discussion among the leading team regarding the layout suggested above, until a decision is made.
-The decision should be mediated to the school's board and the teaching faculty.
-It should also be shared with any other figures may provide constructive feedback, or even new ideas.
-Communication the school's choice is critical in harnessing the school's environment to make the desired change.
+Summary: The team leading the change should have an open discussion about it, according to the outline suggested above.
+This discussion should continue until a decision is made.
+The decision should be discussed with the school board, teaching staff, and any other people who may provide constructive feedback or new ideas.
+Communicating the school's choice is critical in recruiting local resources to make the desired change.